-CAL FIRE / Butte County Fire Department
+CAL FIRE/Butte County Fire Department

 The City of Chico area is located in the northwestern corner of Butte County.
-Critical infrastructure includes a Union Pacific Railroad main line, an underground petroleum pipeline, state highways and high voltage power lines Bidwell Park (3,670 acres), which bifurcates the city from east to west.
-The eastern section of the Park, called Upper Park has a great potential for a urban/wildland interface situation.
-Chico has seen a substantial increase in home development with a large area of which can be characterized as urban interface environment where the wildland abruptly adjoins high density housing.
-This is especially true in the eastern part of the City where most of the new residential construction is taking place.
+Critical infrastructure includes a Union Pacific Railroad main line, an underground petroleum pipeline, state highways, high voltage power lines, and Bidwell Park (3,670 acres), which bifurcates the city from east to west.
+The eastern section of the park, called Upper Parkm, has a great potential for an urban/wildland interface situation.
+Chico has seen a substantial increase in home development with a large area being characterized as urban interface environment where the wildland abruptly adjoins high density housing.
+This is especially true in the eastern part of the city where most of the new residential construction is taking place.

 Chico is covered primarily by grass, brush, and a variety of deciduous trees along with a smaller inventory of coniferous trees.
-The flat land surrounding Chico and the eastern part of the City that extends to the foothills, mainly consist of light to medium fuels such as annual grasses, oak woodland and chaparral brush mix.
-Numerous creek channels and drainage areas are filled with a non-native weed Arundo.
+The flat land surrounding Chico and the eastern part of the city that extends to the foothills mainly consists of light to medium fuels such as annual grasses, oak woodland, and chaparral brush mix.
+Numerous creek channels and drainage areas are filled with Arundo, a non-native weed.
 Combined with the topography and recent structural development, these fuels create a fire suppression concern due to their ability to readily support ignition and fire spread, especially under windy conditions.

 The Chico area is predominantly flat.
 The Chico foothills rise at a slope of approximately 15% with a generally western aspect.
 Little Chico Creek and Big Chico Creek watercourses traverse the city and its major drainage for flood control is Lindo Channel.
-The city is also trans versed by Mud Creek, Sycamore Creek, Comanche Creek, Dead Horse Slough, and Butte Creek.
+Additionally, Mud Creek, Sycamore Creek, Comanche Creek, Dead Horse Slough, and Butte Creek traverse the city.